-The rules used to establish OSPF router ID on Cisco IOS are well known:
+The venerable rules used to establish OSPF router ID on Cisco IOS are all over the Internet:

 - Take the highest IP address of all loopback interfaces configured on the router when the OSPF process is started.